antranapp/awesome-tca/README.md

-# awesome-tca
+# Awesome "The Composable Architecture"

-An awesome list for [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture)
+A curated awesome list for [The Composable Architecture](https://github.com/pointfreeco/swift-composable-architecture)

 # Articles: